lukeginn/cGAN-MNIST/README.md

 Each layer and technique used in this architecture serves to improve the model's ability to generate realistic images while ensuring stable training and preventing overfitting.

+### Label Smoothing

+Label smoothing was used as a regularization technique to improve the generalization of the discriminator in the GAN.
+Instead of using hard labels (0 for fake and 1 for real), label smoothing assigns a range of values close to 0 and 1.
+This helps to prevent the discriminator from becoming overconfident and provides a smoother gradient for the generator to learn from.

+### Learning Rate Decay

+Learning rate decay is implemented to gradually reduce the learning rate of the Adam optimizer during training.
+This helps in stabilizing the training process and achieving better convergence.
+In this project, the learning rate for both the discriminator and the generator is updated periodically to ensure that the models do not overshoot the optimal weights and to fine-tune the learning as training progresses.

 ## Model Evaluation

 Evaluating a GAN throughout the training is typically trickier than a standard image recognition or image generation project.
 This is because GANs involve two models (the Generator and the Discriminator) that are trained simultaneously in a competitive setting, making it challenging to assess their performance independently.